sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 similar to that, where it should only be executed one time only.
 Then you should set a persistent flag (such as a file) to indicate to your own logic that the initialization code has already executed and doesn't need to be done again.

+KEEP - seeing this less often, but still worth flagging
 ## Rebuilding indexes

 Far too often we've seen code in people's solutions that rebuild the Examine indexes